Scroll Top

 Final Results:

-- A total of 11 dry sludge tests were conducted using three treatments to evaluate compliance with the Environmental Protection Agency (EPA) standards.
-The metal content met standards, while fecal coliform levels remained above the required limit of 1,000 MPN/g.
-The best result was achieved with sludge treated with 20% organic lime (result: 1,300 MPN/g).
+• A total of 11 dry sludge tests were conducted using three treatments to assess compliance with EPA standards, with metal content meeting requirements while fecal coliform levels remained above the 1,000 MPN/g limit; the best result was achieved with 20% organic lime treatment (1,300 MPN/g).

-- From October 2024 to February 2025, 10.49 tons of sludge were mechanically dehydrated.
-Currently, the system processes an average of 190 kg/day, projecting over 49,532 kg/year (50 tons/year).
-Based on two process optimization analyses, mechanical dehydration showed a 73% efficiency improvement compared to solar dehydration.
+• From October 2024 to February 2025, 10.49 tons of sludge were mechanically dehydrated, with current processing averaging 190 kg/day and projecting over 49,532 kg/year; process optimization analyses showed a 73% efficiency improvement compared to solar dehydration.

 Photo: PWA